MangoFVTT/fvtt-ready-set-roll-5e/README.md

 3. Click "Install" and the module should download and appear in your modules list.
 4. Enjoy!

+## Compatibility
+Ready Set Roll is not compatible with other modules which modify DnD5e rolls.
+While it is possible that such modules may also still work, it is likely to cause issues, and is not recommended.

+Ready Set Roll requires [libWrapper](https://foundryvtt.com/packages/lib-wrapper/) as a dependency to avoid conflicts with other modules.

 ## Implemented Features

 ### Quick Rolls